 Henry Hatch Reffell (1811-1860)

-Henry Hatch was born on the 1 March 1811 to parents Joseph Reffell & Elizabeth Hatch and was baptised at St. Marylebone nineteen days later.
-Little is currently known about Henry Hatch’s early life, no record has been found of any brothers or sisters and this is very unusual although not impossible.
+Henry Hatch was born on the 1 March 1811 to parents Joseph Reffell & Elizabeth Hatch and was baptised at St. Marylebone eighteen days later.
+Little is currently known about Henry Hatch’s early life, no record has been found of any brothers or sisters.
 By the time that Henry Hatch was 18, his parents had moved out to Shepherd’s Bush where Joseph became the landlord of the Beaumont Arms public house in the Uxbridge Road.
 Henry Hatch Reffell married Rebecca Burchatt at a church that was to be at the centre for the rest of their lives; All Souls Church in Langham Place.
 Eight of their nine children were baptised there.

 - Eldest daughter Elizabeth Rebecca married jeweller Ernest Etienne Magloire Masset in All Souls Church.
 Their first daughter was baptised as Leonie Mary Ann Ernestine Masset in the same church.
 There was also a second daughter Louise Josephine Jemima Masset.